kotelikessweets/serviceworker/README.md

-Test Firebase Cloud Messaging Edna Push Platform
+Test Firebase Cloud Messaging for SvitloBackend
 -----------------------------

 You can test usage on page: https://kotelikessweets.github.io/serviceworker/